 Log recording uses light levels digitized via a log function.
-To enable log recording using Nikon's unique "N-Log" log function, select [ProRes 422 HQ 10-bit (MOV]] or [H.265 10-bit (MOV]] for [Video file type] in the video recording menu and choose [N-Log] as the tone mode.
+To enable log recording using Nikon's unique "N-Log" log function, select [N-RAW 12-bit (NEV)], [ProRes RAW HQ 12-bit (MOV)], [ProRes 422 HQ 10-bit (MOV)], or [H.265 10-bit (MOV)] for [Video file type] in the video recording menu and choose [N-Log] as the tone mode.
 Choose N-Log to preserve details in highlights and shadows and avoid over-saturated colors when recording videos.

-- NLOG will appear in the shooting display. - N-Log recording is intended for footage that will be processed using color grading post-production.
+- NLOG will appear in the shooting display. - The dynamic range for videos shot with [H.265 10-bit (MOV)] selected for [Video file type] and ISO sensitivity set as low as possible (ISO 800) is 12 stops (1300%). - N-Log recording is intended for footage that will be processed using color grading post-production.
 Color grading can be used to achieve multiple effects from a single sequence by processing it in different ways. - Compatible third-party software is required for color grading. - Applying N-Log 3D LUTs during color grading produces video that displays beautifully on monitors compatible with Rec.
 709. - N-Log 3D LUTs are available from the Nikon Download Center. https://downloadcenter.nikonimglib.com/

-🔽 Cautions: N-Log Video
+Cautions: N-Log Video